ZhangSteven/bochk/README.md

 ++++++++++
 1. The investment lookup function, is repeated with other projects, like trade_converter and jpm, consider move this part to an independant project, so we can centralize lookup and checking.

-2. Consider creating a lookup table:

-security_id_type, security_id, bloomberg_figi, geneva_investment_id for HTM

 ++++++++++
 ver 0.12
 ++++++++++
 1. In output csv file, the geneva_investment_id column replaces the accounting_treatment column, to solve the problem of HTM bonds may not having ISIN code in Geneva security master.
+For a HTM position, only the geneva_investment_id column will have output, where for trading position, either the isin or bloomberg_figi column have output.

+2. In the investmentLookup.xls file, an extra column of geneva_investment_id for HTM position is also added.